TOOL2U/AccountingBuddy/GOOGLE_SHEETS_SETUP.md

 - Regenerate the secret and update both the Apps Script and `.env.local`

 ### Data not appearing in the sheet
-- Check that your sheet has the correct column headers
+- Check that your sheet has the correct column headers (10 columns: Day, Month, Year, Property, Type of Operation, Type of Payment, Detail, Ref, Debit, Credit)
 - Check the Apps Script execution logs for errors
-- Make sure the sheet name matches if you're using `getSheetByName()`
+- Make sure the sheet is named "Accounting" (case-sensitive)

 ## Security Notes